 3. Picnic at Dalat’s Flower Gardens

-Beautiful and well-maintained, it is the ideal spot for an afternoon picnic (one of Vietnam’s famed baguettes and coffee, anyone?).
+Beautiful and well-maintained, it is the ideal spot for an afternoon picnic to relax after your hours of volunteer work (one of Vietnam’s famed baguettes and coffee, anyone?).
 While some may think flower gardens might bore everyone except those with green thumbs, this place is a sight to behold.
 Flowers of every color, and every imaginable texture, from velvety roses to those with tissue-paper thin petals, grow here.
 The vibe of the garden is very relaxed, and one can easily spend an entire afternoon there.
 A lake with swan boats is just around the corner of the entrance, for those who want to replicate a kitschy romantic experience.

 4. Have Coffee Over a Gorgeous View